Space3D-Bench/Space3D-Bench/README.md

 ### Data

-1. Download the dataset and place it in the repository:
+1. Download the dataset and place it in the repository (you may alternatively <a href="https://github.com/Space3D-Bench/Space3D-Bench/releases/download/v0.0.1/data.zip">download it in the browser</a> and place it manually in the repository):
     ```bash
     wget https://github.com/Space3D-Bench/Space3D-Bench/releases/download/v0.0.1/data.zip
     unzip data.zip -d path/to/the/Space3D-Bench/repository
     rm data.zip
     ```
-2. Run the questions from data/SCENE_NAME/questions.json on your Q&A system, using Replica dataset data and our proposed curated detections with navigation meshes (described in the `Repository content` section).
+2. Run the questions from data/SCENE_NAME/questions.json on your Q&A system, using Replica dataset data and our proposed curated detections with navigation meshes (described in the `Content` section).
+The question-containing file has the keys being the question numbers and values being the actual questions:

+    ```json
+    {
+        "1": "How many chairs are there in the room?",
+        "2": "How are the sofa and the armchair placed with respect to each other?",
+    }
+    ```

     Keep saving the responses from your system to a JSON file in the following format:

     ```json
     {
-        "1": "Answer to question nr 1.",
-        "2": "Answer to question nr 2.",
-        ...
+        "1": "There are 5 chairs.",
+        "2": "The objects are standing on the opposite sides of a coffee table, facing one another.",
     }
     ```
-3. Place the responses-containing JSON files in the corresponding `data/SCENE_NAME/` directory, with a file name changed to `answers.json` (you may choose another name, but then update the line 49 in `eval.py` accordingly).
+3. Place the responses-containing JSON files as the corresponding `data/SCENE_NAME/answers.json` (you may choose another name, but then update the line 49 in `eval.py` accordingly).

 ### LLM calls